-Senior managers, report to the Chief Executive Officer of Together for Children Sunderland and ensure that adoption is an integral part of together for children services for children.
+Senior managers, report to the Chief Executive Officer of Together for Children Sunderland and ensure that adoption is an integral part of services for children.
 They are involved in the strategic planning, delivery and monitoring of the Adoption Service.
 The agency's performance and key measures will be reported to Directorate Management Team (DMT) every six months.